Julian-OU/phasing/README.md

-# phasing
+# The HMG framework for CDI

-the HMG framework for CDI
+The reference documentation will be updated soon